dannysdeng/EnhanceGAN/README.md

 Open this URL in your browser: http://localhost:8000

 ## Download pre-trained models and images:
-Download and extract to the repective directories.
+You may download the models and our images (from [AVA dataset](http://vislab.berkeleyvision.org/datasets.html)) and extract to the repective directories from
 [Google_Drive](https://drive.google.com/open?id=13ay08vLY2OezNbDxj-nSMRGcMy2qW8z6)
 or
 [Baidu Pan](pan.baidu.com)